stanislavsavolainen/php_restapi1/README.md

  - replace deviceId to unique connection link from server.
 Each client have their own unique connection link ( server side random generated uuid number )

+ - handle TV - series and show url with next/previous/all seasons

 _________________________________________________________